 Before we move on to the central nervous system (CNS) sedatives and narcotics, we need to clarify a few terms and definitions.

 Essentially, tolerance is a state of reduced effectiveness.
 The term does not give any indication of the mechanism involved.
-Tolerance could be the result of increased elimination of a drug or of reduced effectiveness of drug–receptor interaction.
+Tolerance could be the result of increased elimination of a drug or of reduced effectiveness of drug-receptor interaction.
 For some drugs, tolerance develops to one effect of the drug and not to other effects.
-For example, with the narcotics, tolerance is seen to the analgesic effect, but less tolerance develops to the respiratory depression.
+For example, with the narcotics, tolerance develops to the analgesic effect, but less tolerance develops to the respiratory depression.